-In France, a local town hall is a mairie, where the mayor (maire) presides, and is more often than not called the hôtel de ville, three words that have confounded many a foreign traveler.
+In France, a local town hall is a mairie, where the mayor (maire) presides, and is more often than not called the hôtel de ville, three words that have confounded more than one foreign traveler in search of a place to sleep for the night.

 Years ago, with friends driving from London to the south of France on our way to one of those three-day château